341520 Mors–Somnus

-Mors–Somnus was discovered on 14 October 2007, by American astronomers Scott Sheppard and Chad Trujillo with the Subaru telescope at Mauna Kea Observatories in Hawaii, United States.
+Mors–Somnus was discovered on 14 October 2007, by American astronomers Scott Sheppard and Chad Trujillo with the Subaru Telescope at Mauna Kea Observatories in Hawaii, United States.
 It was later named after the twins Mors and Somnus from Roman mythology.

 Orbit and binarity

 Mors–Somnus is a small double plutino occupying the 3:2 mean motion resonance with Neptune.
 The object is a wide optically resolved binary with the following orbital parameters:

-The components has almost equal size.
+The components have almost equal size.

 Physical properties

 The total mass of the system is 7.90 ± 0.21×10^17 kg.
 For a realistic minimal density of 0.5 g/cm3 the albedo is >0.17 and the size of the components is <60 km.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.1 and calculates a diameter of 175.20 kilometers based on an absolute magnitude of 6.9.

 Mors–Somnus has an ultra-red spectrum in the visible and near-infrared parts of the spectrum.
 The colors of two components are indistinguishable from each other.
 It demonstrates a double-peaked light curve with the period of about 9.28 hours and amplitude of 0.24.
-This indicates that either primary of secondary has an elongated shape and rotates non-synchronuosly.
+This indicates that either primary or secondary has an elongated shape and rotates non-synchronuosly.